-The Hospital has a number of lease agreements including concessional.
-Lease terms vary in length from 2 to 10 years.
+The Hospital has a number of lease agreements.
+Lease terms vary in length from 2 to 17 years.
 Major lease activities include the use of:

-- Properties are health clinics generally leased from the private sector.
+- Properties include health clinics leased from local government and office accommodation and staff residential accommodation leased from Housing SA or the private sector.
 Generally property leases are non-cancellable with many having the right of renewal.
-Rent is payable in arrears, with increases generally linked to CPI increases.
+Rent is payable in arrears with increases generally linked to CPI increases.
 Prior to renewal, most lease arrangements undergo a formal rent review linked to market appraisals or independent valuers. - Motor vehicles leased from the South Australian Government Financing Authority (SAFA) through their agent LeasePlan Australia.
 The leases are non-cancellable and the vehicles are leased for a specified time period (usually 3 years) or a specified number of kilometres, whichever occurs first.

-The Hospital has not committed to any lease arrangements that have not commenced.
-The Hospital has not entered into any sub-lease arrangements outside SA Health.
-Refer note 16 and 17 for details about the right of use assets (including depreciation).
+The Hospital has not committed to any lease arrangements that have not commenced and has not entered into any sub-lease arrangements outside of SA Health.

+Refer note 17 for details about the right of use assets (including depreciation) and note 4 for financing costs associated with these leasing activities.